Smart Biz Micro Grant

 - Application deemed complete

-- Selection and assignment of local IT company who will work with applicant to order and assist with set up of hardware and software.
+- Selection and assignment of local IT company who will work with applicant to order and assist with set-up of hardware and software based on executed agreement.

 - Execution of grant agreement